FAQ’s – Breast Augmentation 3

 How will I feel immediately after breast augmentation?

 Breasts will probably be mildly swollen, rarely bruised and there may be some discomfort for a few days but this will pass.
 There may be numbness in the breasts and nipples, and this should lessen as time passes.
 There may be some hypersensitivity of the nipples after this, but this too shall pass and is only a minor annoyance.
 Most patients do not need narcotics after surgery.
-In Dr. Epstein’s experience using the “Rapid Recovery” breast augmentation technique, there is no increase in discomfort with placement of the implant below the muscle.
+In Dr. Epstein’s experience using the “One Day Recovery” breast augmentation technique, there is no increase in discomfort with placement of the implant below the muscle.
 In fact, Dr. Epstein places all his implants below the muscle.
-Using the Rapid Recovery technique, 92% of his patients require nothing stronger than Ibuprofen (Advil) after surgery.
+Using the One Day Recovery technique, 92% of his patients require nothing stronger than Ibuprofen (Advil) after surgery.
 86% of patients resume normal activities (except strenuous exercise) the very next day!

 How long does recovery take?